jmeowmeow/tell-dont-ask-exercise/README.md

 >
 > I've updated JUnit to the JUnit 5, and replaced Hamcrest, etc. with AssertJ assertions.
 >
-> Also replaced references to "kata" to be "exercise"
+> Also replaced references to "kata" to be "exercise".

 A legacy refactor exercise, focused on the violation of the [tell don't ask](https://toolshed.com/articles/1998-07-01-TellDontAsk.html) principle and the [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html).